marcoalopez/PyRockWave/README.md

 ## What is PyRockWave and how to use it?

-PyRockWave is a set of Python codes for reading single-crystal elasticity databases and calculating and plot elastic properties in rocks using averaging schemes and different models (e.g. elastic wave propagation, seismic anisotropy, etc).
+PyRockWave is a set of Python codes for reading single-crystal elasticity databases and calculating and plot elastic properties (e.g. elastic wave propagation, seismic anisotropy, etc) in minerals and rocks using averaging schemes and different seismic models.
 It is in early development so there is no official release or documentation although the code is open to the public.

 ## Requirements & Python installation